Broken Sword: The Sleeping Dragon (Miscellaneous)

 Recently, a Director’s Cut of the first game has been released on both the iPhone and the Wii.
 Both versions prove what a remarkable title that still is, despite feeling somewhat aged now.
 But for me, The Sleeping Dragon will always mark the pinnacle of the series: despite some shaky mechanics, it’s the one I’d be least willing to let slip from memory.

-If you enjoyed this Broken Sword: The Sleeping Dragon review, you're encouraged to leave feedback and talk about it with members of the site's community.
-You don't even need an HonestGamers account to get involved in the discussion.
-Please remember to keep your comments respectful and on-topic or they may be deleted by a moderator.
-Thank you for your understanding!
+If you enjoyed this Broken Sword: The Sleeping Dragon review, you're encouraged to discuss it with the author and with other members of the site's community.
+If you don't already have an HonestGamers account, you can sign up for one in a snap.
+Thank you for reading!